atdd-bdd/GherkinExecutorForJava/README.md

 The Gherkin Executor simplifies the creation of test code from a Gherkin feature file.
 It converts scenarios into unit tests.
 It is designed to work the same way as any implementation language.
 For Java, the application is available at https://github.com/atdd-bdd/GherkinExecutorForJava.
-It works with JUnit5, Junit$, and TestNG.
+It works with JUnit5, Junit4, and TestNG.
-Versions in other languages (Python, C++, C#, Kotlin are being created.
+Versions in other languages (Python, C++, C#, Kotlin, etc.) are being created.

 ## Inspiration